mastercactapus/easel-driver-linux/README.md

 This repo contains scripts for re-packaging/compiling the easel driver for use on linux systems.
 The released *AppImage* files are self-contained executables with all dependencies bundled.

+An exception is **libfuse2** which is preinstalled already on most systems, but some Raspberry Pi distros may require you to install it (e.g. raspbian-lite).
+This is because AppImages use fuse to mount without requiring root.

 More info here: [AppImage](http://appimage.org/)

-You can download releases here: [releases](https://github.com/mastercactapus/easel-driver-linux/releases)
+You can download pre-built releases here: [releases](https://github.com/mastercactapus/easel-driver-linux/releases)

 # Building